pedroafmonteiro/prog-proj/README.md

 ### Geometrical elements

-Every geometrical element have their own class defined in [SVGElements.hpp](SVGElements.hpp)derived from their superior element or from the SVGElement class.
+Every geometrical element have their own class defined in [SVGElements.hpp](SVGElements.hpp) derived from their superior element or from the SVGElement class.
 All elements have their respect attributes and support for identifiers and transformations parameters and functions.

 ### Element transformations